pnochisaki/young-inglewood/_content/pages/discover.md

       delicious to drink at the vintage, they also age beautifully, providing the perfect addition to your cellar. "
   - question: What principles drive Young Inglewood farming and winemaking?
-    answer: At our family-owned, Napa Valley estate in St. Helena, we focus on producing sustainable, organic, ethical, and superb quality wine.
+    answer: At our family-owned Napa Valley estate in St. Helena, we focus on producing sustainable, organic, ethical, and superb quality wine.
 We enjoy a terroir that rests on the alluvial fan that spreads from the base of the Mayacamas, where gravelly loam soils help us nurture wines of balance and